cmjt/examples/README.md

 ### fit_multi.md

-Details the function used for the analysis of the Garden Bird Feeding Survey (GBFS) data provided by the British Trust for Ornithology (BTO) in the paper `A spatio-temporal multi-species model of a semi-continuous response' to appear in the Journal of the Royal Statistical Society series C.
+Details the function used for the analysis of the Garden Bird Feeding Survey (GBFS) data provided by the British Trust for Ornithology (BTO) in the paper "A spatio-temporal multi-species model of a semi-continuous response."
+C. M. Jones-Todd, B. Swallow, J. B. Illian, M. Toms.
+2018. *Journal of the Royal Statistical Society: Series C (Applied Statistics)* 67 (3), 7005--722.

 ### CRC_point_process.md

-Details the functions used for colon rectal cancer patient data.
+Using cluster and void processes to model point patterns of tumour and stroma cell locations on slides from colon cancer patients.
+"Identifying prognostic structural features in tissue sections of colon cancer patients using point pattern analysis."
+C. M. Jones-Todd, P. Caie, J. B. Illian, B. C. Stevenson, A. Savage, D. J. Harrison, and J. L. Bown.
+2018.
+DOI:10:1002/sim.8046

 ### shared_stochastic.md